Newly Accepted Students

-All students must submit your immunization documentation and meningitis acknowledgement to the Office of Wellness Services.
-If you previously attend a CUNY school, you do not need to resubmit your immunization documentation.
+All students must submit MMR immunization documentation and the meningitis acknowledgement to the Office of Wellness Services.
+If you previously attended a CUNY school, you do not need to resubmit your immunization documentation.

 Submit Official Transcripts

-If you are admitted with admission conditions, you will find them listed on your admissions acceptance letter that was mailed to you.
+If you are admitted with admission conditions, you will find them listed on the admissions acceptance letter that was mailed to you.
+Satisfying Admissions Conditions.